Admission Evaluation Criteria

 Students that are currently enrolled in Kent State’s M.S. program in geography do not need to file a full application to be considered for the Ph.D. program.
 Rather, the matriculation process is presently conducted within the department.
 An interested student should obtain a matriculation form from the Department Office, and submit it to the Graduate Coordinator, along with:

 - 1. A copy of your Kent State transcript,

 - 2. Two letters of recommendation, and

 - 3. A new statement of research interests (with recommended length of 1 to 2 pages).

-All applications are evaluated by the Graduate Faculty as a whole, utilizing the same criteria described above for regular admission.
-Students have one semester from matriculation to complete all requirements for the MA degree.
+All applications are evaluated by the Graduate Committee, utilizing the same criteria described above for regular admission.